flc3v9/1600Final/motherboard.md

 - ATX
 - E-ATX

-Mini-ITX is used for small, low cost PCs.
+Mini-ITX is used for small, low-cost PCs.
 Its size limits the potential capabilities and connections of the computer compared to the other form factor types; although, this form factor does support moderate gaming if other components are chosen correctly.

 Micro-ATX is also a smaller form factor.
 This form has the same type of features as the typical ATX, but it is suited for a less powerful, smaller set up due to less PCIe lanes.
 This form is slightly larger than Mini-ITX, so it cannot fit in the same case as those forms.
 This form is of the ATX type, so it can fit in mid-tower or larger cases.